The primary aims of the International Museums and Collections Award are:

 - Accommodation will be sourced and provisionally booked with details confirmed once selection of the Award recipient has been made.
 Further details about accommodation options are available on request.

-- The Award is open to all enrolled undergraduate students approaching their final year of study and all enrolled postgraduate students.
+- The Award is open to all enrolled undergraduate students and all enrolled postgraduate students.

 - Outline the nature of their current studies and a brief synopsis of any areas of research interest.

 - Indicate the main reasons for wanting to undertake an exchange to the University of Birmingham and express how this will be advantageous.

 - Be aware that the timing of your visit will be determined by the host university's academic year, which is different from that of your own university.
 For the Melbourne student the placement in Birmingham will commence in mid-January 2020.